組紐の歴史

 In the Kamakura period, various new braids were created using the braid techniques that had been studied in the Heian period.

-Kikkougumi is a representative braid that was born in this era.
+Kikko-gumi is a representative braid that was born in this era.
 It was widely used as a string for armor.
-In addition, the cords of the Saidaijigumi and Chioningumi have been placed in the bodies of the Buddha statues and still exist today.
+In addition, the cords of the Saidaiji-gumi and Chionin-gumi have been placed in the bodies of the Buddha statues, and the KUMIHIMO remains to this today.

-It seems that no new braiding methods were invented in the Muromachi period, but the advanced techniques from the Kamakura period were inherited.
+It seems that new braiding methods were barely invented in the Muromachi period, but the advanced techniques from the Kamakura period were inherited.

 Edo Period

-Kumikata created in the Edo period includes Kainokuchigumi, Koraigumi, and Jinaikigumi.
+The braiding style created in the Edo period includes Kainokuchi-gumi, Korai-gumi, and Jinaiki-gumi.

 Also, the technique of ayadashi was born during this period.
 This is a technique to put out patterns and letters on the braid.
 Documents of the time tell us that various patterns were created in conjunction with Edo's chic culture.